dl9rdz/rdzwx-go/README.md

 # rdzwx-go

-Just some simple test code for my first Kotlin code in rdzwx-plugin
+This was just some simple test code for my first Kotlin code in rdzwx-plugin.
+Its now a mostly usable app, not not really well-tested.
+Use at your own risk :)

+See https://github.com/dl9rdz/rdzwx-go/wiki for details how to use.

 ## How to compile and run